1g4-mirror/pv/docs/DEVELOPERS.md

     msgid "failed to get terminal name"
     msgstr "erro ao ler o nome do terminal"

-The comment line, starting "`#`", shows the source filename and line number at which this message can be found.
-The "`msgid`" is the original message in the program, in English.
-The "`msgstr`" is the translated text.
+The comment line, starting _"#"_, shows the source filename and line number at which this message can be found.
+The _"msgid"_ is the original message in the program, in English.
+The _"msgstr"_ is the translated text.

 It is the "`msgstr`" lines which need to be updated by translators.

 Message catalogue files should all be encoded as UTF-8.

-After making a change to a "`.po`" file, test it by compiling it and installing to a temporary location, like this:
+After making a change to a _".po"_ file, test it by compiling it and installing to a temporary location, like this:

     ./configure --enable-debugging --prefix=/tmp/yourtest
     make clean